Starlight Theatre and Stagehouse in Kansas City

 Starlight Donor's Circle

 In 2007, the Starlight Theatre added a Donor's Circle designed with local glass artist Dierk Van Keppel.
-The Donor's Circle for the Starlight Theater features stainless steel, glass and lighting elements in both the ceiling and floor of the outdoor patio.Zahner engineers and craftsmen worked with Gastinger Walker Harden, with Bob Rohlf and the Starlight Theatre Association of Kansas City to engineer, fabricate, and install the artwork.
+The Donor's Circle for the Starlight Theater features stainless steel, glass and lighting elements in both the ceiling and floor of the outdoor patio.Zahner engineers and artisans worked with Gastinger Walker Harden, with Bob Rohlf and the Starlight Theatre Association of Kansas City to engineer, fabricate, and install the artwork.
 The surface features glass cast by local Kansas City artist Dierk Van Keppel.

 Zahner manufactured the roof, cupolas, and turret towers in raw unpatinated copper, also known as "red copper".
 This material quickly went from the golden-orange tones above into a warm darker tone.
 This material will continue to patina, and one day develop into a green verdigris patina on the building's roof.